 The Department of Mechanical and Aerospace Engineering is concerned with the engineering science and technologies associated with ground, air, water, and space transportation, including control and dynamics of vehicles and systems, energy conversion and use, environmental effects, fluids, materials, and applied physics.
 To accommodate this breadth of interest, the Department offers two programs of study: Mechanical Engineering and Aerospace Engineering.
 Either program may be completed individually or, through careful planning and selection of technical electives, the requirements of both the Mechanical and Aerospace Engineering programs may be satisfied simultaneously.
-(See the Department Representative for further information).
+(See the Director of Undergraduate Studies for further information).
 Departmental students may also participate in the SEAS Engineering Physics Program, or other SEAS certificate programs such as Engineering and Management Systems, Engineering Biology, Applied and Computational Mathematics, Robotics and Intelligent Systems, Materials Science in Engineering, Sustainable Energy, and the Program in Applications of Computing.

 Both the Mechanical and Aerospace Engineering programs draw on courses in the underlying fundamental sciences and mathematics during the first year and introductory engineering science courses during the second year.
 Students are shown the creative application of knowledge for the solution of technical problems.
-Various aspects of engineering design, the process of devising a system to meet a need, are introduced to the student through the laboratories in the second year and continue through the upper class years.
-Normally, during the third year all students take a two semester design sequence and additional engineering science courses, performing analyses and studying applications in the areas of energy, power systems, structures, and the dynamics of machines and their control.
-The courses in design offered during the third year, combined with further depth in engineering science, enable students to undertake realistic design projects during their senior year.
-The programs are designed to prepare the graduate for an engineering career and the ability to grow professionally.
+Various aspects of engineering design, the process of devising a system to meet a need, are introduced to the student through the laboratories starting in the second year and continue through the upper class years.
+All students take a two semester design sequence and additional engineering science courses, performing analyses and studying applications in the areas of energy, power systems, structures, and the dynamics of machines and their control.
+The courses in design along with advanced courses in engineering science, enable students to undertake realistic design projects during their senior year.
+The programs are structured to prepare graduates for an engineering career and the ability to grow professionally.